Our leather walking boots (or hiking boots if you prefer) need maintenance so we can enjoy them better and for as much time as possible.

 - Every time you walk, your boot bends.
 Very small pieced or dirt, sand, mud or tiny rocks sin deeper in the boots leather, in the fabric and its adjoined structural elements.
 Look closer and notice the series of scratches, like rubbing them with sandpaper.

-- Mud initially moistens leather boots, but as it dries it makes the skin dry too.
-Your leather boots become less flexible and materials “break”.
+- Mud initially moistens boots, but as it dries it makes the skin dry too.
+Your boots become less flexible and materials “break”.

 - Sand and tiny rocks find their way in seams and bindings of your boots different layers and materials.
 Each time you use your boots, these wear down all these layers bit by bit, through abrasion.

-When you don’t clean your leather walking boots, all these above sum up.
+When you don’t clean your leather boots, all these above sum up.

 5 Highly Recommended Hiking Boots